Connect

 Real estate in Crescent Heights includes detached or attached dwellings, luxury residences, lakefront homes, condominiums, and townhomes.
 As one of the most expensive neighbourhoods in Calgary, it's easy to find home prices that exceed $2 million.
 That said, there are also many smaller properties that cost between $400,000 and $600,000/

 The neighbourhood boasts a desirable position, just across the Bow River from Downtown Calgary.
-As such, residents enjoy access to many outdoor spaces like Sunnyside Bank Park, Rotary Park, and Prince's Island Park.
+Residents enjoy access to many outdoor spaces, such as Sunnyside Bank Park, Rotary Park, and Prince's Island Park.
 Centre Street North runs through the heart of the neighbourhood, providing countless options for dining and shopping.

 Hillhurst